NetBSD: Uses

 The operating system of the T-Mobile Sidekick LX 2009 smartphone is based on NetBSD.

 The Minix operating system uses a mostly NetBSD userland as well as its pkgsrc packages infrastructure since version 3.2.

 Parts of macOS were originally taken from NetBSD, such as some userspace command line tools.

+Bionic, the C standard library found in Android, incorporates code from NetBSD libc.

+The NPF packet filter has been used in commercial products such as Outscale and BisonRouter.

+NetBSD's own curses implementation is used by Sabotage Linux.

+Rump kernels have been integrated in other operating systems to provide additional functionality: